nrfconnect/sdk-nrf/applications/nrf_desktop/bootloader_dfu.rst

 MCUboot and B0 bootloaders
 --------------------------

-The :file:`zephyr/dfu_application.zip` file is used by both B0 and MCUboot bootloader for the background DFU through the :ref:`nrf_desktop_config_channel` and :ref:`nrf_desktop_dfu`.
+The :file:`<build_dir>/dfu_application.zip` file is used by both B0 and MCUboot bootloader for the background DFU through the :ref:`nrf_desktop_config_channel` and :ref:`nrf_desktop_dfu`.
 The package contains firmware images along with additional metadata.
 If the used bootloader boots the application directly from either slot 0 or slot 1, the host script transfers the update image that can be run from the unused slot.
 Otherwise, the image is always uploaded to the slot 1 and then moved to slot 0 by the bootloader before boot.

 .. note::
-   Make sure to properly configure the bootloader to ensure that the build system generates the :file:`zephyr/dfu_application.zip` archive containing all of the required update images.
+   Make sure to properly configure the sysbuild to ensure that the build system generates the :file:`<build_dir>/dfu_application.zip` archive containing all of the required update images.

 SUIT
 ----